anthonykasza/crypto-terms/README.md

 Transaction - is an agreement, or communication, between a buyer and seller to exchange goods, services, or assets for payment.
 Any transaction involves a change in the status of the finances of two or more businesses or individuals.

 Clearing - the time it takes for a transaction to settle, or complete.

+Society for Worldwide Interbank Financial Telecommunication (SWIFT) - a Belgian cooperative society providing services related to the execution of financial transactions and payments between banks worldwide.
+Its principal function is to serve as the main messaging network through which international payments are initiated.
+A high profile target for financially motived attacks.

 Currency - a system of money in general use.
 A unit of accounting.